Little Magnetic Book: Agmon estimates

-Let us first recall standard Agmon's estimates with respect to $(x,y)$ satisfied by an eigenfunction $u_{h}$ associated with $\lambda_{n}(h)$.
-It possible to establish the following lower bound by using the techniques of Chapter \ref{chapter-models}, Section \ref{Sec.Agmon0} (see \cite{LuPan00a} and \cite[Theorem 9.1.1]{FouHel10}). \begin{prop} There exist $C>0$ and $h_{0}>0$ such that, for $h\in(0,h_{0}):$
+In this section we only state standard Agmon's estimates with respect to $(x,y)$ satisfied by an eigenfunction $u_{h}$ associated with $\lambda_{n}(h)$.
+The reader may consider them as an exercise.
+They are related to the following lower bound (which can be proved by using the techniques of Chapter \ref{chapter-models}, Section \ref{Sec.Agmon0}, see also \cite{LuPan00a} and \cite[Theorem 9.1.1]{FouHel10}). \begin{prop} There exist $C>0$ and $h_{0}>0$ such that, for $h\in(0,h_{0})$,

 \end{prop}